Subjective Face Transform using Human First Impressions: Limitations Training Data Biases

 \section{Limitations \& Training Data Biases}

-Our pipeline maps possible semantic variations of a face with respect to a subjective attribute in an identity-preserving manner.
+Our pipeline maps possible semantic variations of a face with respect to a subjective attribute.
 This allows us to generate variants of any face image according to user-desired changes in attribute score.
 Our range of user provided changes is between $[-0.4, 0.4]$, which roughly covers the entire transformation spectrum for editing the faces.
 However, some edits tend to give undesired results.
-An example can be observed for Trustworthiness ($-0.4$) in Figure~\ref{fig:final_pipeline_performance_limitations}, with the edit largely transforming the identity and adding unwanted artifacts to the face.
-A related observation for a portion of the evaluative results was the inability of the pipeline to provide face transformations with \textit{identifiable edits} between $[0.2, 0.4]$ (Figure~\ref{fig:final_pipeline_performance_limitations}, Attractiveness \& Trustworthiness).
+An example can be observed for Trustworthiness ($-0.4$) in Figure~\ref{fig:fp_performance_limitations}, with the edit largely transforming the identity and adding unwanted artifacts to the face.
+A related observation for a portion of the evaluative results was the inability of the pipeline to provide face transformations with \textit{identifiable edits} between $[0.2, 0.4]$ (Figure~\ref{fig:fp_performance_limitations}, Attractiveness \& Trustworthiness).
 Both of these can be attributed to the possible transformation target beyond $[0, 1]$ (discussed in Section~\ref{section:experimental_details}).
 Such targets can be bounded within $[0, 1]$, with (+/-) $0.4$ possibly transforming to the nearest lower/upper changes, respectively.

-Apart from these limitations, the pipeline tends to provide biased transformations, as observed from the qualitative results.
-Addition of a \textit{baby face} to represent higher trustworthiness and lower dominance was an initial observation (Figure~\ref{fig:final_pipeline_performance_limitations}, Dominance $[-0.4, -0.2]$).
-We attribute this to the training data consisting of young faces being labeled with $\uparrow$ trustworthiness and $\downarrow$ dominance, features of which are learned during training of the mapping network.
-We verify this, and reduce the unintended bias, by training an alternative set of mapping networks with adult-only images (Appendix \ref{section:feature_diversity}).
-The most recurring biases are the association of a chubby face and darker skin tone with lower trustworthiness and attractiveness (Figure~\ref{fig:final_pipeline_performance_limitations}, Attractiveness).
+Additionally, the pipeline tends to provide biased transformations, like adding \textit{baby face} to represent $\uparrow$ trustworthiness and $\downarrow$ dominance (Figure~\ref{fig:fp_performance_limitations}, Dominance $[-0.4, -0.2]$).
+We attribute this to training data (FFHQ~\cite{karras2019style}) consisting of young faces being labeled with $\uparrow$ trustworthiness and $\downarrow$ dominance (Figure~\ref{fig:ffhq_vs_celebamask_performance}).
+We \textit{verify and reduce unintended bias by training another set of mapping networks with a less biased range of faces~\cite{CelebAMask-HQ}} (Table~\ref{table:final_results_id_loss}).
+The most recurring biases are the association of a chubby face and darker skin tone~\cite{hutchings2024racial} with lower trustworthiness and attractiveness (Figure~\ref{fig:fp_performance_limitations}, Attractiveness).
 We highlight the importance of such a bias \textit{negatively affecting the interpersonal interactions}, and suggest crafting appropriate guidelines before implementing the proposed solution for any decision-making tasks.